satogako/list-of-links/README.md

 ## Credits

 ### Media

 - [Materialize Icons](https://materializecss.com/icons.html) were used extensively in the project.
 - [LogoMakr](https://logomakr.com/) tools and icons were used to create the logo.
  - I used the [Alpine.js](https://www.youtube.com/watch?v=r5iWCtfltso&ab_channel=TraversyMedia) tutorials on Youtube to better understand how the framework works and apply it to my code.

+ ### Acknowledgements
+ I would like to thank the entire Code Institute team for their kindness, understanding and willingness to always help.